2 Wisconsin women accused of drugging, robbing 10 men

 CHICAGO (AP) - Two Wisconsin women are accused in Chicago of drugging 10 men and robbing them of about $85,000 after they fell unconscious, Cook County prosecutors said Tuesday.

-Tiana Trammel, 25, and Tjwana Rainer, 32, both of Milwaukee, allegedly ran the scheme from January until last Sunday.
+Tiana Trammel, 25, and Tjwana Rainey, 32, both of Milwaukee, allegedly ran the scheme from January until last Sunday.
 They are charged with operating a continuing financial criminal enterprise and possession of a controlled substance.

 The women allegedly lured drunken men from bars and nightclubs in Chicago’s River North district with invitations to their place.
 There, the men were given a drink that knocked them out.
 They awoke either in their own homes or by the side of the road, unharmed but without wallets and valuables.
 The women allegedly used stolen credit and debit cards at ATMs at Walmart and Target stores in the Milwaukee area.

-Note: This story has been corrected to fix the spelling of Rainey.